CVIR/ConvPrompt/README.md

 ## Acknowledgement

-The implementation heavily based on the  [DualPrompt](https://github.com/JH-LEE-KR/dualprompt-pytorch) Implementation.
+This repo is heavily based on the  [DualPrompt](https://github.com/JH-LEE-KR/dualprompt-pytorch) Implementation.